What’s Bisq and How It Works

 What’s Bisq 2 and How It Works

-Bisq 2 (also known as Bisq Easy) is the newly launched version of Bisq that aims to improve user experience by simplifying the trading process.
-Unlike the original Bisq, which requires a security deposit and manual trade execution, Bisq 2 eliminates the security deposit requirement and automates more aspects of trading.
+Bisq 2 (also known as Bisq Easy) is the newly launched version of Bisq that aims to improve the user experience by simplifying the trading process, allowing you to trade without needing Bitcoin to start.
+This makes it ideal for people who want to buy Bitcoin for the first time.
+Unlike the original Bisq, which requires a security deposit and manual trade execution, Bisq 2 eliminates the security deposit and automates much of the trading process, making it simpler and more accessible for beginners.

 One of the key changes in Bisq 2 is that it removes fees entirely, making it an attractive option for users who want to trade without incurring additional costs.
+However, individual trade sizes on Bisq Easy are limited to the equivalent of 600 USD, which helps manage risk for new traders.
 While Bisq 2 maintains the decentralized ethos of the original Bisq, its streamlined approach makes it easier for beginners to use.

 For more details, check out The Full Bisq 2 Review.